-- Finish Ingham Co T & P Wayfinding Aurelius Township is part of this grant - Add two children's picnic tables - Opplement of the section of the s - Repair/replace fence posts on south side of park - Install fence - a.
+- Finish Ingham Co T & P Wayfinding Aurelius Township is part of this grant - Add two children's picnic tables - Spruce-up or erect/install new restroom - Repair/replace fence posts on south side of park - Install fence - a.
 North side: golf course/Aurelius border clean-up before new fence - b.
 East side: ID boundaries, clean-up and install fence - c.
 West side: bordered by Ingham Co.
 Road Dept. clean-up before new fence - Construct a rustic walking path at the north side of the park - Construct a 1⁄2 basketball/pickle ball court west of the parking lot - Construct a second small pavilion (24' x 30') on south side of creek adjacent to the parking lot